Polymeristic/dotnet.FlagUtil/Readme.md

 ```

 ### String Representation
 The `Flag` class implements `ToString()` in a way that it will convert it's flag value into the binary representation of the flag.
-This was done to ensure ease of idenficiation.
+This was done to ensure ease of identification.
 As such
 ```csharp
 new Flag(Status.ONLINE, Status.PROCESSING).ToString()
 ```
 Would output `"0101"`

 ### HashCode
-Due to the nature of a flag the hash code is simply equal to the flag's value.
+Due to the nature of a flag, the hash code is simply equal to the flag's value.
 This means hash tables can be produced based on combined flag indicators.
-dawd

 ## Feedback
 For any feedback feel free to add to the Issues panel in the Github repo, or message me directly.